All Saints' Academy, Cheltenham

-All Saints' Academy is a self proclaimed Christian church school in Cheltenham in cooperation with the Roman Catholic Diocese of Clifton and the Church of England Diocese of Gloucester.
+All Saints' Academy is a Christian church school in Cheltenham in cooperation with the Church of England Diocese of Gloucester.
 Construction started in April 2010.
 The academy opened in September 2011.
 The project was budgeted to cost nearly £25 million with £2 million on IT equipment.
 The school replaced Kingsmead and Christ College which opened as recently as 2007 as the county's first joint Roman Catholic and Church of England school.